timescale/docs/migrate/livesync.md

 ## Convert partitions and tables with time-series data into hypertables

-For efficient querying and analysis, you can convert tables which contain time-series or events data, and tables that are already partitioned using Postgres declarative partition into [hypertables][about-hypertables].
+For efficient querying and analysis, you can convert tables which contain time-series or events data, and tables that are already partitioned using PostgreSQL declarative partition into [hypertables][about-hypertables].

 <Procedure>